 In 1999, Curt Simic, then president of the Indiana University Foundation, replaced Wyrick as dean of the conference.
 After serving BTFRI for seventeen years, Simic was succeeded as dean in 2009 by Jerry May, vice president for development at the University of Michigan.
 In 2012, the conference welcomed Rod Kirsch, senior vice president for development and alumni relations at Penn State University, as its next dean.
 Currently, Lynette Marshall, president and CEO of the University of Iowa Center for Advancement, is serving as only the 5th dean in BTFRI’s 55-year history.

 To date, BTFRI proudly claims a student alumni body of more than 1,900, with fifty faculty alumni from across the country.
-Welcoming twenty-five participants in its first year, attendance since has nearly doubled, the 2018 conference greeting 40 participants and 10 faculty and guest presenters.
+Welcoming twenty-five participants in its first year, the conference prefers a smaller audience, inviting only 40 participants.

 BTFRI continues to offer top-level professional development through hands-on meetings of the industry’s best leaders.
 With traditions founded upon sharing successes and thinking critically through challenges, the Big Ten Fund Raisers Institute remains a unique and powerful learning opportunity for the higher education development community.